totomz/debian-home/README.md

 debian-home
 ===========

-Defaults scripts and configurations for /home in Debian
+Defaults scripts and configurations for my /home

 Installation
 ============